The right to pray: SC to begin hearing Sabarimala review pleas today

 Of the nine-judge bench, which will hear the matter from Monday, there is no judge from the previous bench.

-The top court had on January 6 issued a notice informing about listing of the batch of petitions seeking review of the 2018 judgement.
+The top court had on January 6 issued a notice informing about the listing of the batch of petitions seeking review of the 2018 judgement.

 While referring the matter to a larger bench, the five-judge bench had however said that the debate about the constitutional validity of religious practices like bar on entry of women and girls into a place of worship was not limited to the Sabarimala case.